kanoc/find-here-pois/README.md

 * Client: https://find-here-pois-client.herokuapp.com/
 * API: https://find-here-pois-api.herokuapp.com/redoc or https://find-here-pois-api.herokuapp.com/docs

+**Note**: Both the client and API are running on free tier dynos (are shut down automatically if not used for 30 min), hence it might take up to 20 seconds until they get fired up on first access.

 ## Usage

 1. Create an `.env` file (in the repo root folder) containing